matthew-d-oliver/genchef_v1/README.md

 - User authentication and management (future update)
 - Admin interface for managing data (maybe?)
 - Static file handling with S3 integration
-- Docker support for containerization
+- Docker support for containerization (not yet)

 ## Installation
 1. Clone the repository: